MallikarjunaReddyN/copier-springboot/README.md

 ****

-- Create a new project folder, for instance `example-service`.

-- Open your favourite terminal at newly created folder location.
+- Open your favourite terminal at location where you want create project.

 - Run below command: